markroper/edpanel/ETL/README.md

 For example, a query to return attendance records, 3 per page, page number two, all columns on or after Oct.
 18 2015 would be:

     https://excelacademy.powerschool.com/ws/schema/table/attendance?q=Att_Date=ge=2015-10-18&pagesize=3&page=2&projection=*
-PowerSchool offers an extension query for Attendane with some extra fields joined in, of the form:
+PowerSchool offers an extension query for Attendance with some extra fields joined in, of the form:

     POST /ws/schema/query/com.pearson.core.attendance.student_attendance_detail?page={page}&pagesize={pagesize}